The Best Garage Door Lubricant

 - 11 oz. spray can

-We chose to feature these two lubricants in this article because they are available online or at your local home center.
+We chose to compare the two most popular garage door lubricants in this article...
+3-IN-ONE and Blaster garage door lube.
 If we had to recommend one, it would be the 3-IN-ONE Garage Door Lube.
 We found it to be easier to use and it did a better job at lubricating the garage door.
+They are both available online or at your local home center.

 Both lubricants come out of the can at a high rate, but the Blaster lubricant came out so quickly that it ends up dripping down the garage door and onto the floor which caused a mess.
+The built in straw on the 3-IN-ONE lube helps direct where you want to apply lubricant and will never get lost due to its permanent attachment.
 We recommend using 3-IN-ONE Garage Door Lube for your garage door needs.

 Where Should I Lubricate My Garage Door?